 Richard Dawkins Mocks Us with “Probably”

 But what does Professor Dawkins offer?
 Instead of suggesting Christians fix their attitudes and their behaviours and bring them into subjection to the bible, he would have us abandon God altogether.
 He would have us discard as worthless the comfort and strength of our relationship with the living and true God, and our hope of eternal security and blessedness.
 And the best comfort or assurance he and the atheists can give in taking away our faith is a trite saying, “There’s probably no god.
 Now stop worrying and enjoy your life” plastered on the sides of London buses.
 That’s it.
 That’s it?
 Is that what this denier of God gives us in place of a Christianity that has been the blessing of millions of people for two thousand years?
 He wants me (and millions of other believers) to give up the delight of my life, my strength, my security – my Jesus – and chuck it all in because there probably isn’t a god?
 He wants me to go back to the cess pool and aimlessness of my life before I met with Jesus Christ and had my life turned around because there probably isn’t a god?
 Probably?
 What is that?

 In fact, he has even admitted that he doesn’t know for sure that God doesn’t exist, so he prefers to call himself an agnostic rather than an atheist.
 This is indeed a most dangerous position to take.

 And he mocks Christians for living by faith?
 Well, what is he doing?
 Isn’t his slogan the greatest example of blind faith you’ve ever seen?
 He wants the whole world to follow him like an enlightened Pied Piper, dancing all the way to hell.
 He gives no guarantee, yet with all the brazenness you like, he urges us all to hop on his bus and ride with him to he knows not where.
-“Can the blind lead the blind? shall they not both fall into the ditch?”
+“Can a blind person guide a blind?
+Will not both fall into a pit?”
 (Luke 6:39).